mezcel/jq-tput-terminal/README.md

 * ```v0.1.6.2``` added a music Autopilot to serve as spiritual room ambiance.
 It runs proximately +1.75 hours per 1 full mystery.

-* ```v0.1.8.4``` current branch release.

-* ```v0.1.9-deb``` current dev branch. (because Deb translates well with WLS)
+* ```v0.1.10``` release / current development branch.
-    * WIP
-    * Redoing the dir tree and trimming the bloat, but keeping the same algorithm.
-    * Nothing works here yet
-    * I am developing on debian since, I messed up my arch computers and don't want to mess with troubleshooting other problems at the moment.
+    * Did a lot of refactoring since from v0.1.6.2
+    * Right now the focus is going back and discovering bugs/inconsistencies when ran on the default configurations of of other Linux distros.
+ATM Debian performs well.

 | Test Distro's | Development Environment Notes |